Cinque Vette Park: History

 Several historic settlements have been identified in the park, some dated back to the prehistoric period.
 An old brewery, an example of the Liberty Architecture, is also located within the Cinque Vette Park.

 The area gained relevancy before and during the First World War, because a line of forts, bunkers and trenches, originally named the Great North Frontier, was built through the park area.
 The building of the North Frontier began in 1862.
 It aimed at protecting the Italian Kingdom and especially the cities of Milan, Turin, Brescia, and Genoa (the port of Genoa, along with these other cities, was the main focal point for the Italian commerce and economy) from possible Swiss, German and Austrian invasions.
-The name of the fortification derives from the army general Luigi Cadorna, who supported the need and followed its construction during World War 1.
-The main purpose of the Great North Frontier was defending the Italian territories from the attack of the Austrians, who had been in conflict with the northern Italian populations before, as in the Battle of Magenta.
+The name of the fortification derives from the army general Luigi Cadorna, who supported the need and followed its construction during World War I. The main purpose of the Great North Frontier was defending the Italian territories from the attack of the Austrians, who had been in conflict with the northern Italian populations before, as in the Battle of Magenta.
 It involved a labor force of 40 thousand workers and hundreds of millions of old Italian Lira.
-None of these forts and war facilities were actually been involved in a battle until World war 2.
+None of these forts and war facilities were actually involved in a battle until World War II.

 The steel and cement line, later regarded by the historians as the Italian Maginot Line, is now become a peaceful and family friendly trail of the Cinque Vette Park, indicated by its name: the "Sentiero di Pace", literally "Trail of Peace".

 Both Protezione Civile di Cuasso al Monte and Comune di Marzio have worked to preserve the historical heritage linked to the park area: one by restoring the First World War forts of the Cadorna Line, the other by creating an information point to educate the public on all the forts built.